Alpine High School

 Alpine High School is a public high school located in the city of Alpine, Texas (USA) and is classified as a 3A school by the UIL.
 It is a part of the Alpine Independent School District located in north-central Brewster County.
-For the 2021-2022 school year, the school was given an "A" by the Texas Education Agency.
+For the 2024-2025 school year, the school was given a "B" by the Texas Education Agency.

 History

 In 1994 the school had 350 students.

 Prior to 1996 Alpine High School served as the high school for students from Terlingua Common School District.
 Beginning in the 1960s, students were bussed to Alpine, with the bus ride being the longest in the United States, with 89.7 mi of distance each way, totaling about one hour and 55 minutes.
 A trip to and from Alpine High totaled 179.6 mi.
 In 1994 about 24 students took this bus.
 Some students then traveled to and/or from the drop-off point as additionally far as 35 mi to and/or from their residences each way.
 This means adding an additional 45 minutes each way, which involved parents having to wake up early.
 Due to the distance and because there was only one bus each day, Terlingua area students could not participate in extracurricular activities after school.
 Additionally there was a 30% dropout rate among Terlingua area students.
 Additionally San Vicente Independent School District sent its high school students to Alpine High.
 In 1996 Big Bend High School opened in temporary facilities, and the Terlingua area students no longer came to Alpine High.
 The same year San Vicente ISD students were also redirected to Big Bend High.